 An experience of 1.0 means that your business performed precisely the way a company of your size and class should perform.
 When your mod goes over 1.0, it means that you have higher than average losses and results in an increase in premium.
 A mod below 1.0 is a credit mod and means that you will be getting a discount on your worker’s comp premiums.

 How Do I Keep My Workers Compensation costs down?

+Why is pay as you go insurance important for restaurant owners?
 Instead of estimating your annual payroll and potentially overstating that amount, pay-as-you-go relies on real-time payroll to calculate premiums, which results in more accurate premium payments.
 This means that you will be less likely to be on the hook for a large audit adjustment at the end of the policy term because of under-reported payroll.

 Another way to lower your workers compensation costs is to implement a safety program that all employees are required to follow.
 Preventing injuries can not only save lives but it will save you a lot of money on your workers compensation premium.
 The goal is to mitigate and remove any possible hazards that can lead to workplace injury or disease.

 Restaurant Safety Program: